Gabriele Preuß

 Gabriele Preuß (born 27 September 1954) is a German politician who served as a Member of the European Parliament (MEP) from 2014 until 2019.
 She is a member of the Social Democratic Party, part of the Party of European Socialists.

+Life

-Prior to entering European politics Preuß undertook training at the Westphalia Chamber of Trades and the Northern Westphalia Chamber of Industry and Trade.
+Prior to entering European politics, Preuß undertook training at the Westphalia Chamber of Trades and the Northern Westphalia Chamber of Industry and Trade.
 She became a master craftsman and also later worked in administration.
 She was also involved in local politics, serving as a Member of Gelsenkirchen Municipal Council from 1999 until 2014.
 This included serving as Mayor from 2004 until 2014.